CircuitVerse/Interactive-Book/docs/gates.md

 ## XOR gate

-The NAND gate behaves in the opposite fashion to and AND gate.
-You can think of it as an AND gate followed immediately by a NOT gate.
-Its output is 0 when the two inputs are 1, and for all other cases, its output is 0.
-The name NAND comes from joining NOT and AND.
-The symbol for NAND is the same as that for AND except for the addition of a small circle on the right side.
+The XOR gate behaves in a similar fashion to the OR gate.
+Its output is 1 when the two inputs are not the same, but one of them is 1.
+For all other cases, its output is 0.
+The name XOR comes from joining NOT and XOR.
+The symbol for XOR is the same as that for OR except for the addition of an arc right before the gate.

 | Input1       | Input 2      | output |
 |:------------:|:------------:|:------:|